BalticSea-ClimateTraffic/visuals/preciptype.md

 title: Precipitation-Type
 ---

-Average Phase of Precipitation during Season <br><br>
-Interactive & static plots.
+Average Phase of Precipitation during seasons, interactive & static plots.
 For more explanation, see bottom of the page.